technickle/open-data-resources/enacted-laws/index.md

 layout: default
 ---

-## Laws that restrict the use of, or confer confidentiality, state records and data
+## Laws that impact the use of state records and data

 See also: [pending legislative actions](../legislation)

-There are numerous statutes that confer confidentiality by exempting particular records from disclosure.
-Due to recent changes to the state's [legislative information site](http://public.leginfo.state.ny.us/lawssrch.cgi?NVLWO:), the links below do not work correctly.
-Below are brief references to some of the records and the statutes, provided for informational purposes only.  ([Download as raw data](enacted-laws.csv)).
+There are numerous statutes that govern how state records and data may or may not be used.
+Some confer confidentiality by exempting particular records from disclosure.
+Others mandate fully public online reporting.
+Due to recent changes to the state's [legislative information site](http://public.leginfo.state.ny.us/lawssrch.cgi?NVLWO:), the links below are currently not working correctly.
+Below are references to SOME of the records and statutes, provided for informational purposes only.  ([Download as raw data](enacted-laws.csv)).

 <div id="laws-div"></div>
 <script type="text/javascript" src="//code.jquery.com/jquery-2.1.3.min.js"></script>